Smartsheet-JB-Brown/Roo-Code/cline_docs/bedrock/bedrock-cache-strategy-documentation.md

 ### Key Observations

-1. **Simple Initial Placement Logic**: The last user message in the range that meets the minimum token threshold is set as a cachePoint.
+1. **Simple Initial Placement Logic**: The last user message in the range that meets the minimum token threshold is set as a cache point.

 2. **User Message Boundary Requirement**: Cache points are placed exclusively after user messages, not after assistant messages.
 This ensures cache points are placed at natural conversation boundaries where the user has provided input.